 The closely spaced shrubs as hedges do more than add beauty to your garden.
 They act as a barrier and demarcate one area or field from another.
 You have a wide variety of hedging plants to choose from, like Thuja Emerald, Leylandii, Laurel, Red Robin, Firethorn, Common Beech, Hornbeam, talked about in more detail with their properties here.

 There are a few ways by which you can decrease your gardening chores, save time and energy, and get great results.

 - More than feeding your plants focus on feeding your soil with compost.
 Improve the quality of dirt.

-- Suppress weed & conserve soil moisture by using a deep layer of mulch.
+- Suppress weeds & conserve soil moisture by using a deep layer of mulch.

 - Choose less demanding plants.
 By selecting plants that thrive in the natural water distribution pattern of your region, you can avoid toiling & watering during dry periods.

 - Instead of grassy walkways, go for gravel paths so you don’t have to maintain the grass.
 We’ll discuss gravel further.